Skip to main content

 Federal Way Used Cooking Oil Pickup FAQ

-Scheduling used cooking oil pickup in Federal Way takes less than a minute.
-Call us or fill out the request form on this page with your restaurant name, address, and preferred pickup day.
-We confirm your spot on our established Federal Way route within two hours of your request.
-Most Federal Way restaurants are added to a route within one week, whether you are inside The Commons, along South 320th Street, on Pacific Highway South, in the South 348th commercial strip, in the Twin Lakes neighborhood, or in the Enchanted Parkway corridor.
-We coordinate pickup timing around your kitchen schedule so the process never interrupts service, and our drivers work around The Commons loading dock windows, the dense strip-mall service yards on Pacific Highway South, and the hotel-and-conference loading constraints at the I-5 interchanges.
-Once scheduled, your pickups happen automatically on the same day each week or every other week, depending on your oil volume and container size.
-No contracts required and you can adjust your schedule anytime by calling or texting.
+Getting on the Federal Way route is quick.
+Send your restaurant name, address, and preferred pickup day through the form on this page or a call, and we confirm your spot within about two hours.
+Most kitchens here start service inside a week, whether you are inside The Commons, along South 320th Street, on Pacific Highway South, in the South 348th commercial strip, out in Twin Lakes, or in the Enchanted Parkway corridor.
+We set the timing around your slow hours so pickups never interrupt service, and our drivers already plan for The Commons loading docks, the packed strip-mall service yards on Pacific Highway South, and the hotel-and-conference loading windows at the I-5 interchanges.
+After the first visit your bin is pumped on the same day each week or every other week, matched to your volume and container size, with no contract and a cadence you can change by call or text.

 Our Federal Way service area covers the entire city limits, from the Des Moines and Kent borders on the north, south down Pacific Highway South through The Commons, the Costco-anchored centers off South 312th, and the South 348th commercial strip, west to Twin Lakes, Dash Point, Marine Hills, and the Redondo waterfront, and east through Belmor, Lake Geneva, Mirror Lake, Steel Lake, and North Lake toward the Auburn boundary.
 We service restaurants in The Commons, on South 320th Street, on Pacific Highway South, on South 348th Street, on Enchanted Parkway South, and in the strip centers along South 312th, 16th Avenue South, and Military Road South.
 Independent ethnic kitchens, national casual chains, hotel and conference dining, brewery and pub kitchens, school cafeterias, and senior living dining rooms are all welcome on the same route.

 Yes.
-We operate as a licensed Washington hauler authorized to pick up, transport, and deliver used cooking oil from commercial kitchens to permitted processing facilities, and we comply with the EPA's used oil transporter standards.
-Our license documentation and insurance certificates are available on request and carried in every truck cab.
-Every used cooking oil load we collect in Federal Way is documented with a digital manifest that lists pickup address, date, time, gallons collected, and driver name, and we keep that record on file in case Tacoma-Pierce County Health Department sanitarians, Lakehaven Water and Sewer FOG inspectors, or Washington Department of Ecology officials request proof.
-The oil we collect goes to permitted rendering and biodiesel feedstock processors in the Pacific Northwest, never to landfill or the storm drain.
-We also carry comprehensive general liability and commercial vehicle insurance as required by the State of Washington.
+Oil Guyz runs as a licensed Washington transporter authorized to collect, transport, and deliver used cooking oil from commercial kitchens to permitted processing facilities, meeting the EPA used oil transporter standards.
+Our license and insurance certificates are available on request and ride in every truck cab.
+Each Federal Way load is documented on a digital manifest recording the pickup address, date, time, gallons, and driver, kept on file in case a Tacoma-Pierce County Health Department sanitarian, a Lakehaven Water and Sewer FOG inspector, or a Washington Department of Ecology official requests proof.
+The oil we pull from the South 320th and Pacific Highway South kitchens moves to permitted Pacific Northwest rendering and biodiesel feedstock processors, never a landfill or a storm drain, and we carry the general liability and commercial vehicle coverage the State of Washington requires.

 Still on the fence?